eramoska1/ga4-funnel-bigquery-looker/README.md

 ## Setup
 Requires a Google Cloud project with the BigQuery API enabled.
 The dataset is public.
+The python script connects to your BigQuery account and runs the query.

 Download Google Cloud SDK
 https://cloud.google.com/sdk